Mobile Survey Design Checklist: Design mobile-optimized surveys

 What is a Mobile Survey?

-A mobile survey is one that is completed by respondents using a mobile device, such as a smartphone or tablet.
+A mobile survey is one completed by respondents using a mobile device, such as a smartphone or tablet.
 Before launching your survey, optimize it for mobile users to ensure a positive user experience.
 Mobile-optimized surveys will adapt to a smaller screen and be built for touch-screen devices.
-In mobile optimized surveys, the text is bigger for better seeing, and the action click buttons are easier to use.
+In mobile-optimized surveys, the text is bigger for better visibility, and the action-click buttons are easier to use.

 Get started today.